Office Locations

 EEG signals prevents replay attacks as they change slightly every session, ensuring a new biometric key each time.
 Small variations in EEG signals do not prevent decryption, ensuring reliability.

-• If an adversary accesses storage locations, the data remains unreadable without the unique identifier which is locked behind the individual user’s EEG.
+- If an adversary accesses storage locations, the data remains unreadable without the blueprint which is locked behind the individual user’s EEG.

 Quantum Entropy Service